This is it. Yep! You've found it. You've landed on

 The Big Page

-Upon the arrival of Ruinous Spirituality, a new book by the artist-philosopher Henry Flynt, we look at this new volume and also back at his 2020 work, Three Essays on Spirituality & Art.
-In the 1960s, Flynt coined the term “concept art” and became known for his anti-art demonstrations and philosophical writings.
-Coming soon.
+The artist-philosopher Henry Flynt has a new book, Ruinous Spirituality, which we’ll examine along with his earlier Three Essays on Spirituality & Art (2020).
+In the 1960s, Flynt coined the term “concept art” and became known for his anti-art events and philosophical writings.
+Coming soon

 VIEW THE FILM: “VALTON TYLER: FLESH IS FICTION”